awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-cloudwatch-events.md

     --region "region"
 ```

 To learn more about the `put-rule` request, see [Event Patterns in CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEventsandEventPatterns.html) in the *Amazon CloudWatch Events User Guide*\.

 ## Set Up a Target to Process Events<a name="a2i-subscribe-cloud-watch-events"></a>

 To process events, you need to set up a target\.
 For example, if you want to receive an email when a human loop status changes, use a procedure in [Setting Up Amazon SNS Notifications](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html) in the *Amazon CloudWatch User Guide *to set up an Amazon SNS topic and subscribe your email to it\.
-Once you have create a topic, you can use it to create a target\.
+Once you have created a topic, you can use it to create a target\.

 **To add a target to your CloudWatch Events rule**